Soteriology

 Universal Salvific Will of God

-Catholic doctrine affirms that God wills the salvation of all people (1 Timothy 2:4):
+Catholic doctrine affirms that God wills the salvation of all people (1 Timothy 2:4), a truth that manifests in multiple dimensions.

 God’s Universal Desire for Salvation